With an ever-increasing list of diamond simulants, lovers of diamond earrings must know how to tell if their piece is real.

 Diamonds are scarce, beautiful gemstones that are difficult to mine and refine, so it’s reasonable that they’re so expensive.
 As stated earlier, a 1-carat diamond earring will cost you thousands of dollars.

 Fake diamonds and diamond simulants might look like real diamonds, but they don’t cost as much.
 Therefore, one easy giveaway for identifying fake diamond earrings is the asking price.
-If the deal is too good to be true, it might indicate that you’re getting a fake diamond earring.
+If the deal is too good to be true, it might indicate that your diamond isn’t authentic.

 5. Base Metal